- Retinol (pure Vitamin A) is probably the most proven anti-aging ingredient available OTC

-And one more thing!
-Not only are the anti-aging effects but also the side effects (like irritation, skin flaking, dryness, redness) milder with retinol than with retinoic acid.
+Of course, not only the anti-aging effects but the side effects (like irritation, skin flaking, dryness, redness) are also milder with retinol.
 A mild retinol product (around 0.1%) is still proven effective and very tolerable.
 You have to be more careful (introduce it gradually!) with stronger versions (around 1% retinol) where both the effects and the side effects can come close to that of tretinoin.

 Bottom line: Retinol is not the same as retinoic acid or tretinoin.
-It's much less potent but it still works great and it's still a superstar.
+It's less potent but still works great.
 If you are into anti-aging and like the tried and true (and are not pregnant), a good retinol (or retinoid) product should be in your skincare routine.

 Show me some proof

 - Journal of Cosmetic Dermatology, Mar 1, 2016, A comparative study of the effects of retinol and retinoic acid on histological, molecular, and clinical properties of human skin

 - Journal of Drugs in Dermatology : JDD [2015, 14(3):271-280], One-year topical stabilized retinol treatment improves photodamaged skin in a double-blind, vehicle-controlled trial.